tomondre/via-university-college/Sem07/MAL1/Assignment01/README.md

 the data correctness and cleanliness of data:
 1. Loading the data from `listings.csv` file into a variable
 2. Taking only subset of features from the data to avoid unnecessary metrics
+3. Displaying the table with the updated data to ensure the data is preprocessed correctly until this point
-3. Removing the `$` from the price column
+4. Removing the `$` from the price column
-4. Dropping all reviews where `number_of_reviews=0`
+5. Dropping all reviews where `number_of_reviews=0`
+6. Displaying the description of data before and after dropping the `number_of_reviews=0` rows
-5. Dropping all rows with null values to avoid inconsistencies
+7. Dropping all rows with null values to avoid inconsistencies
-6. Making sure `neighbourhood_cleansed` values are not missing danish letters like `æ` `ø` `å`
+8. Making sure `neighbourhood_cleansed` values are not missing danish letters like `æ` `ø` `å`

 There have also been a problem-related data cleansing implemented, related to the problem statements mentioned above:
 1. The ocurrences of words in the listing names needed to have some of the words filtered out, as these did not bring value or were so many times mentioned that the scale of other words was too small.
-Some of the words included: `copenhagen`, `with`, `in`, `the`,...
+Some of the words included: `copenhagen`, `with`, `in`, `the`,... .
+After the filtering, a word cloud has been created that shows the most common words in the listing names.
 2. A listing host named `apartmentincopenhagen` needed to be filtered out, as it this is not a danish name.
+After the filtering, a word cloud has been created that shows the most common words in the listing host names.
 3. An evenly-distributed bins have been created by applying the `log` function on the price column.
-The bins have been then used for easier to understand plotting of the landscape in Copenhagen and its prices
+The bins have been then used for easier to understand plotting of the landscape in Copenhagen and its prices.
+To validate the distribution, a barchart has been created to show the distribution of prices in the dataset.
+The data has been plotted on a map to show the location of listings in Copenhagen and their respective prices
-4. No additional preprocessing have been implemented
+4. No additional preprocessing have been implemented.
+The data has been plotted with boxplot to show the differences in prices between neighbourhoods.
+Similarly, the neighbourhoods has beem plotted with log prices to show the distribution of neighbourhoods in terms of prices and minimum nights
-5. For the analysis of top hosts, the data needed to be grouped by `host_id` and sorted by `apartmentincopenhagen` to make sure that the head() of the data will show relevant rows
+5. For the analysis of top hosts, the data needed to be grouped by `host_id` and sorted by `apartmentincopenhagen` to make sure that the head() of the data will show relevant rows.
 6. No additional preprocessing have been implemented
 7. The data needed to be sorted by `review_scores_rating` and the first 10 data entries needed to be taken into consideration